Looking for creative writing lesson plans? I am developing creative writing lesson ideas!

 Monday: Rules, procedures, TED Talk, discussion.

 These creative writing activities should be easy implement and personalize for your students.
-If you want the characterization sheets for your creative writing lesson plans, snag them here:

 Are you interested in more creative writing lesson ideas?
 My Facebook page has interactive educators who love to discuss creative writing for middle school and high school creative writing lesson plans.
 Join us!